 The traditional variety in European herbalism is Sambucus nigra, but the native variety, S. canadensis, is also a good choice.
 Elder plants are also available as named cultivars.
 These varieties have been selected for larger berries or showier foliage than wild strains.
 Elder likes to keep its feet wet and prefers to grow in ditches or at the edges of water, but I’ve also seen it thrive in areas with a very high water table even if the soil seems a bit dry in the summer.

 In the wild, it’s often found growing at the edges of fields or beside taller trees.
 Elder actually grows very easily from cuttings, so if you have an elder nearby and permission to harvest a little, it’s easy to take a small piece and grow your own.

-A full sized tree (80+ feet tall), you will need lots of room to grow linden, but it makes a beautiful landscape specimen.
+You will need lots of room to grow linden because it’s a full sized tree, but it makes a beautiful landscape specimen.
 It likes moist but well drained soil, and can handle partial shade.

-Although there is an American linden, (T. Americana), the European variety is the most commonly used variety for making linden flower tea and herbal preparations and is often used as a landscape tree in America.
-Bees and butterflies love the flowers!
-University of Florida has a fact sheet about linden and Missouri Botanical Garden has some good information, too.
+Although there is an American linden, (T. americana), the European variety is the most commonly used variety for making linden flower tea and herbal preparations.
+It is often used as a landscape tree in America.
+Bees and butterflies love the flowers, so it’s a good choice if you want to support pollinator habitat.

 Crataegus laevigata or C. monogyna